tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/产品简介/用户资料与关系链/资料管理_intl_en.md

 - Profile fields are expressed in key-value format.
 - Key is of string type, and its name contains only uppercase and lowercase letters, numbers, and underscores.
 - Value has the following types:
    a.
-An integer of uint32_t type (not supported for custom fields).
+An integer of uint32_t type (not supported for custom fields)
    b.
-An integer of uint64_t type (not supported for custom fields).
+An integer of uint64_t type (not supported for custom fields)
    c.
 A string of string type (the length of the string cannot exceed 500 bytes.)
    d.
 A buffer of bytes type (the length of the buffer cannot exceed 500 bytes.)